riazkhawaja/SortArray/README.md

-A program which tests time efficiency of various sorting algorithms on numerical inputs.
+A program which demonstrates various sorting algorithms on numerical inputs.